dosbox-staging/dosbox-staging/website/docs/releases/macos.md

 As DOSBox Staging is a volunteer effort, we were not in a position to make such payments prior to version 0.81.0, and therefore asked users to bypass Apple's Gatekeeper manually.

+Read the first section of [this Apple Support article](https://support.apple.com/en-us/102445) for further info.

 ## Older releases